KlaraElmegaard/SocialGraphs_HP/index.markdown

 |Nymphadora Tonks|Molly Weasley|Delphini|Ivy Warrington|Olympe Maxime|Credence Barebone|Minerva McGonagall|Patricia Rakepick|Corban Yaxley|Petunia Dursley|Penelope Fawley|
 |Lucius Malfoy|Remus Lupin|Aberforth Dumbledore|Daniel Page|Walden Macnair|Porpentina Goldstein|Neville Longbottom|Barnaby Lee|Xenophilius Lovegood|Hedwig|Marcus Belby|
 |Phineas Nigellus Black|Ginevra Weasley|Beedle the Bard|Fay Dunbar|Amelia Bones|Jacob Kowalski|Cedric Diggory|Rowan Khanna|Travers|Arabella Figg|Walter Parkin|

+You donøt have to be an Harry Potter expert to see that many of these communities are well-defined.
+Just look at community 2.
+This is the big "Weasley community" containing, at least all the most prominent characters of the Weasley familiy.
+This surname or familiy pattern are actually a pattern presented in many of these community.
+Another element that connects the community is places or occupation.
+Community 8 is clearly a "Hogwarts" network, containing many of the important characters attending or working on Hogwarts.
+A last pattern, among many others that can be explored in the graph, we want to point out is that the universe part series also have takes a part in the community seperation.
+Look at community 7, mostly containing characters from the "Fantastic beasts and where to find them@ movies series.

+Feel free to further explore the communities in the graph!

 ## Comparing language in books, movies and on characters pages